 Phase one of the innovative expanded building will be fully operational for students at the beginning of the 2018-19 academic year.
 Work will be undertaken to ensure minimal impact on ICMP students and staff - especially during busy exam and assessment periods - and the plan is to finally exit the old 1a Dyne Road building during the summer of 2018.

 The new facilities will be accessible to all at ICMP and will be created, wherever possible, utilising green credentials, including eco-friendly suppliers, and the development of a full energy audit and waste management strategy, representing an exciting investment in the future of ICMP moving into the 21st century.

 In addition to the new facilities, students will continue to have access to ICMP’s exclusive industry partnership with London’s Tileyard Studios – home to the UK’s largest professional music community, with over 70 music studios, 100 office spaces and endless opportunities to network with like-minded creative people who’ve set up office there, including artists like Mark Ronson, Tinchy Stryder, The Prodigy and John Newman, and companies including Notting Hill Music, Marathon Artists and Spitfire Audio.
-ICMP’s second and third year undergraduate and postgraduate students have all-day access to the Tileyard facilities on Thursdays and Fridays during term time, and are regularly invited to a range of ICMP industry networking activities, including masterclasses, industry panels, gigs and more.
+ICMP’s undergraduate and postgraduate students have all-day access to the Tileyard facilities on Thursdays and Fridays during term time, and are regularly invited to a range of ICMP industry networking activities, including masterclasses, industry panels, gigs and more.